Skip to content

 }

-The basic structure of an error response should be as follows:
+The basic structure of an error response:

 PropertyDescriptionRequiredExample